andy03kr/powershell-admin/README.md

 $adminCreds.GetNetworkCredential().password

-Command runas is a real "hole" if called with parameter /savecred
+The command runas is a real "hole" if called with parameter /savecred

-This saves the password then the user, as a result, can execute any program without entering the administrator password
+This saves the password, then the user, as a result, can execute any program without entering the administrator password

 Although in the case of openconnect-gui, this method did not work.